 The benefits of Medicare include all medically necessary services.
-It allows you to see any doctor nationwide that accepts Medicare, which is about 97% of all healthcare providers.
-If you need to see a specialist, there is no requirement to get a referral.
+It allows you to see any nationwide doctor accepting Medicare, which is about 97% of all healthcare providers.
+If you need to see a specialist, getting a referral is not required.

 What is the cost of Medicare?

 For most Americans, you’ll enjoy premium-free Medicare Part A. The Medicare Part B standard premium is $174.70.

 In general, Original Medicare doesn’t cover dental services.
 You can get these services through a standalone dental plan or a Medicare Advantage plan.